olavlan/hqhmm/README.md

    <img src="public/docker-open.png" width="600" alt="Docker open">
    </details>

-To get the newest release of the app, repeat steps 2-4.
+6. To update to the newest release of the app, repeat steps 2-4.